-Gut flora feeds on fiber, and the healthiest fiber we can feed our gut is vegetables.
+Gut flora feeds on fiber; the healthiest fiber we can feed our gut are vegetables.

 Lactic Acid is a waste product from a microbe called lactobacillus microbe that lives already in our gut.
 It helps correct the pH and activate the enzymes of the colon to help the digestion process.

 Fermented food is basically preserved raw food that has experienced a process of lacto-fermentation that lasts for months without losing any useful nutrients.

 They are consumed all over the world and include from the more common bread and yogurt to the Japanese Amazake (a drink made from fermented rice) to the Icelandic Hakari (made from fermented shark meat).

 Fermented foods like sauerkraut, Kimchi, pickles, natto, beets, beet kvass, and many others are a great way to introduce that fiber and feed the friendly bacteria in our gut.
 Many vitamins are made in our own body by friendly bacteria.
 They are one of the best sources of essential nutrients like vitamin k2, useful enzymes, b-vitamins, Omega-3 fatty acids, and various strains of probiotics.